 Students taking the British version of the OIB are taught in schools that run a dual, Franco-British curriculum.
 Through this dual programme, OIB students develop a capacity for hard work, and an intellectual and cultural flexibility, that give them the potential to become excellent undergraduates in Britain, France and elsewhere.

 The standards of the French Baccalaureate are well established, and permit successful students to pursue the full range of subjects for undergraduate study in the most selective British universities.

 Despite the breadth of the Baccalaureate, and the number of subjects studied, the OIB courses in English Language & Literature and History–Geography are substantial in depth and coverage and provide a secure foundation for undergraduate study in those subjects.
-The standard of the examinations in English Language & Literature and History–Geography is equivalent to that of the final year of A Levels; the breadth and depth of the programmes are validated by Cambridge International Examinations.
+The standard of the examinations in English Language & Literature and History–Geography is equivalent to that of the final year of A Levels; the breadth and depth of the programmes are validated by Cambridge International Education.

 The written examinations assess knowledge, understanding, skills and response comparable to those of A Level examinations.
 The Oral examinations assess the candidate’s ability to present, analyse and evaluate literary texts or historical–geographical content, and to defend a point of view before two examiners.